SanPen/GridCal/doc/rst_source/plugins.rst

             print(bus.name)

+    def investments(driver: InvestmentsEvaluationDriver):
+        """
+        Implement the logic that launches for my custom investment
+        """
+        print("Investments driver name: " + driver.name)

 This is a very simple example.
 However the function that you set as the starting point of your plugin must accept only one argument of type `MainGUI`.
 See the function `main` in the code above.
-This is because GridCal will pass "itself" into the plugin so that you can aquire total control and access to do whatever you want to do from the plugin.
+This is because GridCal will pass "itself" into the plugin so that you can acquire total control and access to do whatever you want to do from the plugin.
-Of course, with great power comes great responsability.
+Of course, with great power comes great responsibility.